 Serious side effects are rare and happen in less than 1 in 1,000 people.

-- diarrhoea (possibly with stomach cramps) that contains blood or mucus.
-If you have severe diarrhoea for more than 4 days you should also speak to a doctor
+- diarrhoea (possibly with stomach cramps) that contains blood or mucus or severe diarrhoea that lasts for more than 4 days

 - joint or muscle pain that comes on after 2 days of taking the medicine